TedHusted/awake/awake.md/awake.md

 Elana turns her head to see the video showing a gray Stratos convertible pinned against the guardrail, with its back end tipped up.

+“Holy cow!
+That looks like Brent’s car,” exclaims Tessa, looking shocked.

+Elena takes several deep breaths, trying to push back the anxiety.

+“Lanie, are you OK?
+Do you want a beta blocker?”

+“No. Not yet,” Elena gasps.
+“Just give me a minute.”

+After a few more breaths, Elena says “You’d think I’d be over it by now, but ever since the car crash that killed mis padres and put me in this chair, collisions are still a trigger.”

+Tessa reaches across the counter and puts a hand on Elena’s shoulder.
+“Take your time.
+Deep breaths.”

-“Wow, that looks like Brent’s car.”
-Her face showing concern, Elena says, “Siri, rewind the news report and zoom in on the car. “
+Then, almost to distract herself, Elena looks up and says, “Siri, rewind the news report and zoom in on the car. “

 Elena opens the HR software on her phone.
-Personnel records for local employees include license plates in order to allow access to the parking garage.
+Personnel records for local employees include license plates in order to access to the parking garage.

 “Dios mío!
 The license plate matches.
 It is Brent’s car. — Siri, call Brent.”
 The call goes straight to voicemail.

-“If he’s in critical condition,” says Tessa, “then they won’t be allowing visitors.
+If he’s in critical condition,” says Tessa, “then they won’t be allowing visitors.
 We can try calling in the morning.”

 “I guess you’re right.”
 Elena sighs.
 “I work with Brent almost every day.
-I feel like I should be doing something.”
+I feel like I should be doing something.
+Should I call Toby?”

+“His sibling?
+Let the authorities do that, Lanie.
+We really don’t know anything right now.”

 Tessa puckers her lips, and then says, “You said Brent found a problem, yes?
 And now this happens?
-If this were one of my video games, I’d think someone was trying to keeping the software change to Ally a secret.”
+If this were one of my video games, I’d think someone was trying to keep the software change to Ally a secret.”

 “I know what you are thinking, Tess, but Brent’s crash is not a Unidentified Anomalous Phenomenon.
 I doubt that extraterrestrials have taken an interest in the Pulse source code.“